ec-europa/atomium/README.md

 However, Atomium provides the following settings:

  - Allow CSS double underscore.
+ - Move inline javascript to a file.

 As of Drupal 7.51, a new **allow_css_double_underscores** variable has been added to allow for double underscores in CSS identifiers.
 In order to allow CSS identifiers to contain double underscores (*.example__selector*) for Drupal's [BEM-style naming standards](http://getbem.com/), this variable can be set to TRUE.

+Atomium allows you to move inline Javascript (like the Drupal settings) into a file that is automatically loaded as a regular Javascript file.

 [Go to top](#table-of-content)